-This will prevent frustration or feeling discouraged.
-While these are important emotions to experience and work through, they can be prohibitive to attention span.
+This will prevent frustration or discouragement.
+While these are important emotions to experience and work through, they can be hinder progress when working to lengthen your toddler’s attention span.

 Commit to being fully present with your toddler

-As an adult with a thousand things on the “to-do” lists, being fully present is a task.
+As an adult with a thousand things on the “to-do” lists, being fully present takes some planning.

-Stay in tune with your toddler’s activity – when we become distracted, that gives a quick cue to our toddler to shift their attention, as well.
+Try to stay in tune with your toddler’s activity—when parents become distracted, that gives a quick cue to toddlers to shift their attention as well.

 The “stretching” of the attention span muscle hinges on the ability to increase time on an activity.
 Once your child communicates they are done, encourage them to complete just one more repetition.

-By spending quality, one-on-one time engaging in activities with your toddler, you can help stretch and strengthen their attention spans.
+One-on-one time engaging in activities with your toddler can help stretch and strengthen their attention spans.